Skip to main content

 GRI 2-12 Role of the highest governance body in overseeing the management of impacts

-See the Sustainability section of our most recent Proxy Statement and Corporate Governance website, as well as our issue briefs for information on how our Board of Directors oversees company efforts relative to our most important Corporate Responsibility topics.
+See the Corporate Responsibility Oversight and Reporting section of our most recent Proxy Statement and Corporate Governance website as well as our issue briefs for information on how the Board of Directors oversees company efforts relative to our most important Corporate Responsibility topics.

 GRI 2-13 Delegation of responsibility for managing impacts

-See our Corporate Responsibility Oversight page and the Sustainability section of our most recent Proxy Statement.
+See our Corporate Responsibility Oversight page and the Corporate Responsibility Oversight and Reporting section of our most recent Proxy Statement.

 GRI 2-14 Role of the highest governance body in sustainability reporting

-See the Sustainability section of our most recent Proxy Statement.
+See the Corporate Responsibility Oversight and Reporting section of our most recent Proxy Statement.

 GRI 2-15 Conflicts of interest